Aceik/Sitecore-Speedy/README.md

 # HandySXAHelixFoundation
-A collection of Helix modules that related to SXA sites.
+A collection of Helix modules that relate to SXA sites.